shaficse/ML-Assignment-1-Car-Pricing/README.md

 - **torque**:if an engine has a lot of torque, the car can accelerate more quickly.
 - **seats**: Number of seats are availabe to a car

-This raw dataset is required to be processed on given preporessing conditions.
+This raw dataset is required to be processed on a set of given requirements.
 After processing the final data distribution is looked like the following figures-